Time-Dependent Modeling of the Sub-Hour Spectral Evolution During the 2013 Outburst of Mrk 421: Introduction

 \subsection{Summary of the April 2013 flare and the observed broadband evolution characteristics}

-The flux variability and correlation patterns during the April 2013 flare were studied in details in \citep[][hereafter Paper~1]{paper1}.
+Initial investigations focused on the X-ray activity were reported in \citet{2015ApJ...811..143P, 2016ApJ...831..102K}.
+The radio-to-VHE flux variability and correlation patterns were subsequently studied in details in \citep[][hereafter Paper~1]{paper1}.
 We summarize below the main results before describing the scope of this work, which extends the study performed in Paper~1.

 Owing to the exceptionally high emission state, the fluxes throughout the April 2013 flare could be determined in 15\,min time bins in both the X-ray and VHE bands.
 Extreme variability was measured and the light curves displayed an overall variation amplitude of more than one order of magnitude.
 In particular, significant variability down to sub-hour timescale was detected.
 Interestingly, for several of the days, the X-ray and VHE light curves could be decomposed into a slow (multi-hour) and fast (sub-hour) component, hinting towards several emitting regions contributing to those bands.